fdavies93/basilisk/README.md

 * Static typing, not duck typing.
 This is needed for a reasonable attempt at a compiled language.
 * Enforced pure functions.
 All variables are passed by reference or by copy in Basilisk, and cannot be modified once passed.
 Functions must return a different object to that which was passed in.
 * No concept of objects or object-oriented programming.
 The abstractions of OOP tend to be confusing and brittle and Basilisk aims to be simple and flexible.
 Instead Basilisk uses *structs* and built-in functions to do the work often handled by objects.
+* Metaprogramming and code generation is a key feature of Basilisk, which lets declarations stay succinct while maintaining fast compiled programs.

 ## Language Design Resources